fbpx

 • Productivity: The popular tools that help employees work efficiently are word processors, presentation software, spreadsheets, task management tools, etc. Examples include Google Docs, Office 365, Trello, etc.

 • Sharing: Here, we are specifically speaking about sharing information.
-Blogs, intranet, and a personalized homepage are the popular tools used.
+Blogs, an intranet, and a personalized homepage are the popular tools used.

 • Crowdsourcing: Everything from forums to surveys, polls, and ideation platforms come under crowdsourcing tools.

 • Applications: CRM is one of the most pivotal applications that companies need.
-Besides that, there are ERP systems, HR systems, expense claims, etc. that empower employees to access multiple applications online without depending on one person or department.
+Besides that, there are ERP systems, HR systems, expense claims, etc., that empower employees to access multiple applications online without depending on one person or department.
 These may be web-based COTS applications or custom-built using low-code no-code platforms.

 • Mobility: The digital workplace requires easy access to tools from various devices.
-So, remote scanners, laptops, smartphones, etc. are mandatory.
+So, remote scanners, laptops, smartphones, etc., are mandatory.

 Importance of a Digital Workplace in Today’s World